como-cambiar-la-frecuencia-de-un-pwm-en-arduino

 How to change the PWM frequency on Arduino

-So here is a cheat sheet with the frequency, prescalers, default values, and consequences of each of the PWM pins for Atmega328p and Atmega 32u2 processors, as well as a function to modify it easily.
+So here is a cheat sheet with the frequency, prescalers, default values, and consequences for each of the PWM pins for Atmega328p and Atmega 32u2 processors, as well as a function to modify it easily.

 Atmega 328p (Arduino Uno, Nano)